efraimdahl/rec-dialog-system/README.md

 Task 1c of the restaurant dialog system.

+## Report
+The report is including as MAIR_Report.pdf

 ## Installation instructions
 1. In your IDE's console (from the project's directory), run ".bin/activate" to activate the virtual environment.
 2. Run "pip install -r requirements.txt" to install all dependencies.